weecology/website/content/authors/ethan-p-white/_index.md

 ---
 # Display name
-title: " Ethan White"
+title: Ethan White

 # Username (this should match the folder name and the name on publications)
-username: "ethan-p-white"
+username: "ethan-white"

 # Is this the primary user of the site?
 superuser: true